 Sensory bottles are a fun, mostly visual way to explore sensory play!
-Wondering how to make your first sensory bottle?
+We’ll guide you here through steps to make first sensory bottle for beginners?
 Today we are going to explore what to use and how to fill them up!
 They are really simple to put together and only require a few supplies.

 Like sensory bags, sensory bottles are a great option for infants or toddlers who tend to put objects in their mouths.
 They can watch and notice how ingredients mix together without the mess.
 Older kids can be included to put bottles together and explore in a more hands-on way the mixing of ingredients.